craig-m/rpi_cluster/readme.md

 The Deployer runs from x1 R-Pi.
 This configures all of the other hosts.
 It also acts as a Certificate Authority, for TLS and SSH.
 Infrastructure for system admins.

+And LEDs since it's equipped with a [Sense Hat](https://www.raspberrypi.org/products/sense-hat/)

 * [Ansible](https://www.ansible.com/) - configuration management
 * [ARA](https://ara.readthedocs.io/en/stable/) - web interface to analyze Ansible results
 * [Redis](https://redis.io/) - for the Ansible fact cache